 ELIGIBILITY COVERAGE AND PREMIUM SHARING DURATION Must have 25 years of Coverage • For Medical, Prescription service with the Medical, Prescription Drug, Vision, Dental, and Life Drug, Dental, and Vision, district and be eligible Insurance. members are covered for PSERS retirement. until eligible for Medicare.
-Premium Sharing • Spouses are covered until District pays full premium for Medical, Prescription eligible for Medicare.
+Premium Sharing Spouses are covered until District pays full premium for Medical, Prescription eligible for Medicare.
 Drug, Vision, and Dental.
-District also pays for \$50,000 in life insurance coverage.
-Grandfathered Retiree: One retiree receives Medical, Dependents Prescription Drug, Dental, and Spouse included.
-Upon the death of a retiree, the Vision until age 72. spouse is able to continue equal coverage until the spouse is eligible for Medicare.
+Grandfathered Retiree: One Dependents retiree receives Medical, Spouse included.
+Prescription Drug, Dental, and Vision until age 72.
+Grandfathered Retiree: two retirees receive fully District-paid life insurance in the amount of \$50,000 until ages 70 and 72.